SushiLab/omdb-download/README.md

 ## Installation:

-The tool is written in Python (tested with >=3.9) and requires no further dependencies.
+The tool is written in Python (tested with >=3.9), works without any further python dependencies and was tested on MacOS and Linux.

 ```bash
 $ git clone git@github.com:SushiLab/omdb-download.git